Sean David Morton

-Sean David Morton is a self-described psychic, ufologist and alleged remote viewer who has referred to himself as "America's Prophet."
+Sean David Morton was a self-described psychic, ufologist and alleged remote viewer who referred to himself as "America's Prophet."
 Until legal troubles led to his incarceration in a federal prison, he also hosted radio shows, authored books, and made documentary films about the paranormal.
-In 2010, Morton and his wife were charged with civil securities fraud.
+In 2010, Morton was charged with civil securities fraud.
 The director of the New York regional office of the U.S. Securities and Exchange Commission (SEC) stated that "Morton's self-proclaimed psychic powers were nothing more than a scam to attract investors and steal their money."
-In 2016, Morton and his wife were indicted on Federal tax-related charges, and were found guilty in April 2017.
+In 2016, Morton was indicted on Federal tax-related charges, and was found guilty in April 2017.
 He served a Federal prison sentence.

 Early life

 Morton spent his early years in Texas and high school years in Atherton, California where he attended Woodside High School, graduating in the class of 1976.
 He alleges he was sent to a military school as well.
 He attended University of Southern California, graduating with a Bachelor of Arts in Political Science and a Bachelor of Fine Arts in Performing Arts.
 His father was a public relations official for TRW, and his mother was radio/TV personality and health author Maureen Kennedy Salaman.
 Both parents were fundamentalist Christians but Morton became a self-described "New Age thinker".
 He has said that as a child he often heard astronauts describe their experiences with extraterrestrials.
 Although he claims to have had extensive contact with astronauts in his childhood, in later life Morton alleged that the National Aeronautics and Space Administration was "fake."

 Morton became interested in the paranormal after a 1985 trip to England and Ireland where he became involved in what he calls either the Green Stone saga or the Meonia Stone saga.
 He later went to India where he met with the Dalai Lama.
 Morton claims that while in India, he was taught the secrets of astral time travel by Nepalese monks and that they also helped him to develop a system of remote viewing.
-However, Morton is a well-known charlatan, liar and con artist, who has never shown any proof of his claims to have developed such abilities.